 Back to Top

 ¶1.
-Now it came to pass that there was a great cry from the people and their wives against their Jewish brethren.
+Now there was a great cry from the people and their wives against their Jewish brothers.

-2. For there were some saying, “Our sons and daughters, we are many, let us receive grain that we may eat and live.”
+2. For there were some saying, “Our sons and daughters, we are many, let us get grain that we may eat and live.”

-3. And there were some saying, “We have pledged our fields and vineyards, and our houses that we might buy grain because of the famine.”
+3. And there were some saying, “We have pledged our fields, and our vineyards, and our houses that we might get grain because of the famine.”

-5.Yet, now, our flesh is as the flesh of our brethren, our children are as their children, and, behold, we are putting our sons and daughters into slavery.
-Yea, there are some of our daughters have been brought into bondage, nor are our hands able to redeem them, for other men have our fields and our vineyards.”
+5.Yet now, our flesh is as the flesh of our brethren, our children are as their children, and, behold, we are forcing our sons and daughters into bondage as slaves.
+Yea, there are some of our daughters who have been forced into bondage, and our hands are not able to redeem them, for other men have our fields and our vineyards.”

 6. And I was very angry when I heard their cry and these words.

 7. And I considered it in my heart.
-Then I contended with the nobles and the officials and said to them, “You are exacting interest, each of you from his brother.”
+Then I contended with the nobles and the officials, and I said to them, “You are exacting interest, each of you from his brother!”
 And I called a great assembly against them.

-8. And I said to them, “As we are able, we have redeemed our Jewish brothers who had been sold to the Gentiles.
-But you, you are even selling your brothers that they may be sold to us.”
-And they were silent and not able to find a thing to say.
+8. And I said to them, “On our part, we have redeemed our Jewish brothers who had been sold to the Gentiles as we were able.
+But you, you are even selling your brothers, and they are sold back to us!”
+And they were silent and did not find a thing to say.

 9. Then I said, “The thing that you are doing is not good.
 Should you not be walking in the fear of our God because of the reproach of our Gentile enemies?